 David received a B.S. in Industrial and Labor Relations from Cornell University (1998) and a J.D. from The George Washington University School of Law (2001).

 Adam Hakki is a partner of the law firm Shearman & Sterling LLP and is Global Head of the Firm’s Litigation Group.
 Adam is also global co-head of the Securities Litigation and Enforcement Practice.
-His practice focuses on both complex litigation and government investigations, with particular emphasis on class actions, shareholder derivative suits and civil and criminal investigations relating to securities, antitrust, derivatives, commodities and corporative governance issues in courts throughout the US and before the DOJ, SEC, CFTC, FINRA and State AGs.
+He acts as lead counsel on complex litigation and government investigations, with particular emphasis on class actions, shareholder derivative suits and civil and criminal investigations relating to securities, antitrust, derivatives, commodities and corporative governance issues in courts throughout the US and before the DOJ, SEC, CFTC, FINRA and State AGs.

 Adam authored the chapter on damages in Litigating Securities Class Actions (Eisenberg, J., editor, LEXIS/NEXIS publisher), a comprehensive treatise on defending securities class actions whose contributing authors are recognized leaders in the field of securities litigation.
 He has also co-authored numerous publications on securities regulation, enforcement and litigation, including the lead chapter on handling parallel regulatory investigations and securities litigations for the Practising Law Institute’s book “Handling a Securities Case: From Investigation to Trial and Everything in Between.”
 Adam is also a frequent lecturer and panel participant on insider trading, SEC and government investigations, and litigation and compliance matters, for SIFMA, PLI, ALI and other leading groups.